Small Steps.

 Write down 3 ways that you can give it to yourself.

-Research shows that crying helps ease both physical and emotional pain
+Research shows that crying helps ease both physical and emotional pain.

-Smile at a stranger.
+Smile at a stranger

-Say no to something that drains your energy.
+Say no to something

 Establishing boundaries is part of self care.

-It's okay to take a mental health day.
+It's okay to take a mental health day

 You deserve rest and you do not need to earn it.

-Take 5 deep breaths—slow and steady.
+Take 5 deep breaths—slow and steady

 Deep breathing for 1 minute can reduce anxiety.

-Drink only water today.
+Drink only water today

 Your mind functions best when your basic needs are met.

-Laugh for 30 seconds straight.
+Laugh for 30 seconds straight

-Have a social media free day.
+Have a social media-free day

-Check in with someone who’s been quiet lately.
+Check in with someone who’s been quiet lately

-Let someone know they matter—today and always.
+Let someone know they matter—today and always

-Talk to yourself like you would to a friend.
+Talk to yourself like your best friend

-Make a list of your strengths.
+Make a list of your strengths

-Start a conversation with a stranger.
+Start a conversation with a stranger

-Talking to someone new can feel intimidating, but all new friendships have to start somewhere.
+It may feel intimidating, but all new friendships have to start somewhere.

-Take 10 minutes to declutter your office.
+Take 10 minutes to declutter your office

 Clearer spaces can help your mind feel clearer as well.

-Unfollow one social media account that drains you.
+Unfollow one social media account that drains you

-Write down 3 accomplishments.
+Write down 3 accomplishments

 Now congratulate yourself on achieving them!

-Rest your eyes.
+Rest your eyes

 Try to go to sleep one hour earlier tonight.
 It's been a long day, hasn't it?

-Give thanks.
+Give thanks

 Write a thank you note to someone who has helped you on your journey.

-Take a 10 minute walk outside.
+Take a 10 minute walk outside

 Exercise releases endorphins that boost your mood.

-Write down 5 things you’re grateful for.
+List 5 things you’re grateful for today

 Reflecting on things you’re thankful for can change your mindset instantly.

-Do something nice for a stranger.
+Do something nice for a stranger

-Try a new coping skill today.
+Try a new coping skill today